Dragonball Evolution poster

 The inciting incident occurs at 10 minutes when Goku returns home to find his house destroyed and Gohan mortally wounded by Piccolo's forces who are seeking the Dragonball..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This shows the protagonist's commitment to Goku makes the active choice to train with Master Roshi and commit to the quest to gather all seven Dragonballs before the eclipse, accepting his role as a warrior., moving from reaction to action.
+This illustrates the protagonist's commitment to Goku makes the active choice to train with Master Roshi and commit to the quest to gather all seven Dragonballs before the eclipse, accepting his role as a warrior., moving from reaction to action.

 The Collapse moment at 64 minutes (76% through) represents the emotional nadir.
 Here, All is lost: Master Roshi is killed by Piccolo, the Dragonballs are captured, and the eclipse begins.
-Goku faces his darkest moment having failed to protect his mentor., reveals the protagonist at their lowest point.
+Goku faces his darkest moment having failed to protect his mentor., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 67 minutes initiates the final act resolution at 79% of the runtime.
 Synthesis moment: Goku fully accepts his heritage and destiny, combining his training with his inner power.
 He achieves a new level of mastery over his Ki energy., demonstrating the transformation achieved throughout the journey.